Carl

 With a jazz band on my hearse

-To raise hell as we go along."
+To raise hell as we go along."7.
+And now you've heard my story,

 I'll take another shot o' booze;